Computing & ICT at Moon Hall is available for pupils in Key Stage 3 and Key Stage 4.

 At Key Stage 3 pupils work on units which are mapped against the Computing Curriculum.
-They explore many different aspects of Computing and work is often project based, although discrete digital literacy skills are also taught.
+They explore many different aspects of Computing and work is often project based.

 Students explore computational thinking through class activities and the use of relevant software.
 In particular, FlowOl is used to model real world situations and to develop algorithms to control events.
-Programming is taught using Scratch, Kodu and in addition students explore some text languages such as HTML and Python.
-Internet searching and internet technologies form part of the new curriculum, and we put an emphasis on finding reliable and trustworthy information as this can be particularly challenging for those with dyslexia.
+Programming is taught using Scratch and Micro:bits.
 Students also learn about hardware and software components that make up computer systems, and gain understanding of how these communicate with one another.

-Theoretical learning is embedded within creative units, and so students are still developing skills such as video editing, podcasting (audio editing) and graphic design.
+Theoretical learning is embedded within creative units, and students develop skills such in video editing, graphic design and animation.
 The risks of ICT including internet safety and the use of social networking sites are explored through PSHEE as well as through computing lessons and assemblies.

-The course is made up of 3 coursework units and 1 exam unit.
-Each unit is worth 25% of the grade.
-The units are completed and assessed throughout the course, with the exam being taken in Y11.
+The course is made up of 2 coursework units and 1 exam unit.
+The units are completed and assessed throughout the course, with the exam being taken in year 11.